 The process of obtaining a divorce in England or Wales can be broken down into four separate stages.
-With Endeavour Law, this process takes 12 to 16 weeks on average.
+With Endeavour Law, this process takes 26 weeks on average.

 By filing a completed Divorce Petition (also known as a D8 form) with the court, you inform them of your desire to divorce your spouse and the process commences accordingly.